Exterior Siding Cost Guide 2025: How Much to Budget?

 Unfortunately, there isn’t one type of exterior siding material that’s universally better for every type of home.
 It all depends on your budget, needs, and aesthetic preferences.
 However, vinyl siding is a very sought-after, cost-effective product.

-What type of wood is best for exterior siding?
+What type of wood is best for exterior siding for a house?

 Cedar is a highly recommended exterior siding material given its natural resistance to rot and insect-related damage, including its lightweight factor, facilitating installation practices.
 Its versatility makes staining or painting the product to suit your home’s aesthetic a possibility.
 However, there are many other siding materials and the best choice hinges on your personal needs and preferences.